 The dowel bands go at mid height between the sill and plinth and sill and lintel band.
 These bands are placed on corner and junctions.
 The height of this band is 75mm.

-- 1 Continue building the wall.

 - 2 Place rebars and stirrups

-- (3) Place form work
+- 3 Place form work

 - 4 Pour concrete

 8.4.2.4 Lintel band